• Skip to primary navigation

 I’ve read many fine cheese making books and have learned something from each one.
 I have yet to master hard cheeses (like parmesan), but my soft cheeses are slowly coming along.
 Most people will tell you that mozzarella is the easiest cheese to make but I disagree.
 I think the simplest cheese is feta.

 As I kept practicing my cheese making I started to realize that something was bothering me.
-Each time I made a new batch of cheese I had to use a store bought culture (the thing that gives the cheese it’s flavor and health benefits) and a store bought rennet (the thing that makes the cheese coagulate and turn from milk to curds).
+Each time I made a new batch of cheese I had to use:

-Not only was this an added cost to my cheese making ventures but it was also not sustainable (what if there came a time when I couldn’t just buy culture and rennet?) and not necessarily the healthiest option.
-Many rennets, in particular, come from sources that may not jive with your ideas of what’s kosher, healthy or clean (think GMOs).
+Not only was this an added cost to my cultured dairy ventures but it was also not sustainable (what if there came a time when I couldn’t just buy culture and rennet?).
+Plus, it’s not necessarily the healthiest option.
+Many rennets come from sources that may not jive with your ideas of what’s kosher, healthy, or clean (think GMOs).

 Mr. Asher covers the possible problems you might have with commercial varieties of culture and rennet in chapters threes and four.